Blackie001/semakahardware.github.io/README.md

 # Semaka Website

-A simple and clean water brand website built for practice and skill growth in HTML, CSS, and JavaScript.
+A simple and a hardware brand website built for practice and skill growth in HTML, CSS, and JavaScript.
 This project focuses on creating a fully responsive layout while testing UI design concepts.

 ---